SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT and the Smart City.md

    ![The Web Service context menu is displayed with the Set as StartUp Project option selected.](images/Hands-onlabstep-by-step-IoTandtheSmartCityimages/media/image264.png)

-4. In the Visual Studio toolbar, ensure the start up item is the WebService project.
+4. In the Visual Studio toolbar, ensure the startup item is the WebService project.

     ![The Visual Studio Taskbar is displayed, the start up item drop down list is expanded with the WebService item selected.](images/Hands-onlabstep-by-step-IoTandtheSmartCityimages/media/image265.png)